Antonio Banderas: Relationships

 Banderas married Ana Leza in 1987 and divorced her in 1996.
 He met and began a relationship with American actress Melanie Griffith in 1995 while shooting Two Much.
 They married on 14 May 1996, in London.
-They have a daughter, Stella del Carmen Banderas (born 24 September 1996), who appeared onscreen with Griffith in Banderas' directorial debut Crazy in Alabama (1999).
+They have a daughter, Stella del Carmen Banderas (born 24 September 1996), who appeared onscreen with Griffith in Banderas's directorial debut Crazy in Alabama (1999).
 In 2002, the couple received the Stella Adler Angel Award for their extensive philanthropy.
-Griffith had a tattoo of Banderas' name on her right arm that has since been removed.
+Griffith had a tattoo of Banderas's name on her right arm that has since been removed.

 In June 2014, Banderas and Griffith announced they were divorcing "in a loving and friendly manner," despite "irreconcilable differences."
 The divorce became official in December 2015.
 Despite their divorce, Banderas and Griffith remain close friends; his former stepdaughter Dakota Johnson considers Banderas part of the family, calling him a "bonus dad."
 As of November 2015, Banderas is dating Nicole Kimpel, an investment banker.